Members of our laboratory bring unique skills and experiences that strengthen our research and community:

 Beyond the laboratory, Lina enjoys sharing scientific news and ideas with her family and friends, reading books, learning vintage photography, writing poetry, and taking her dog Gilė on long evening walks.

 Daniel joins our lab from Ibadan, Nigeria.
 He obtained his Bachelor's degree in Plant Science and Biotechnology at Adekunle Ajasin University.
 There, he developed a keen passion for biotechnology, fascinated by how it can solve emerging challenges faced by humans.
-In Autumn 2021, Daniel joined us at the EMBL Partnership Institute in Vilnius University's Life Sciences Center.
-While working toward his Masters degree in Molecular Biotechnology, he will help us understand how CRISPR nucleases coordinate with guide RNAs to enable targeted gene editing.
+In Autumn 2021, Daniel joined us at the EMBL Partnership Institute in Vilnius University's Life Sciences Center for masters study in Molecular Biotechnology.
+While working toward his Masters degree and currently as a researsher in the lab, he is helping us understand how CRISPR nucleases coordinate with guide RNAs to enable targeted gene editing.

 Born in Delaware and currently living in Massachusetts, Ieva is now entering her second year in University of California, San Diego, majoring in Biology with Specialisation in Bioinformatics.
 She became particularly interested in life sciences when she led the BioBuilders Club in high school.
 There, she was able to gain an understanding for the research process when publishing an original design in a high school peer-reviewed journal.
-During her seven week internship at Jones!Lab, she looks forward to gaining fundamental wet lab skills, as well as acquainting herself with bioinformatics.
+As a remote researcher, she contributes to the team's bioinformatics research goals.

 As our experienced Research Adviser, Audrey urges us to trust our senses and our data.
 She also reminds us that just because you can, doesn't mean you should!
 Most importantly, she recommends caring for your neighbor.